Eaglewolf77/sovereign-platform/architecture/overview.md

 - GitOps-driven deployment using ArgoCD
 - Cilium for networking and ingress control
 - Longhorn for distributed storage
-- Keycloak as the identity provider (OIDC)
+- Keycloak as the identity provider (OIDC), running outside the Kubernetes cluster on a dedicated VM
 - Velero for backup and restore
 - NetBird VPN for secure operator access
 - DNS managed externally (one.com)